xwmx/hosts/Readme.md

 ###### `hosts remove ( <ip> | <hostname> | <search string> ) [--force]`

-Remove one or more disabled records based on a given IP address, hostname, or search string.
+Remove one or more records based on a given IP address, hostname, or search string.
+When the `--force` option is used, the confirmation prompt is supressed.

 ###### `hosts list [enabled | disabled | <search string>]`